-During the public comment and review period, LAVTA Staff will publish a notice regarding the nature of the proposed changes and the public comment process in the following publications: The Pleasanton Weekly and The Independent.
+The Projects and Services Committee requested that staff share the proposed fare policy changes with the Wheels Accessible Advisory Committee prior to the public hearing dates.
+During the public comment and review period, LAVTA Staff will publish a notice regarding the nature of the proposed changes and the public comment process in the Pleasanton Weekly and The Independent.